 Boost your creativity: Walking has been shown to boost creativity and problem-solving skills.
 This may be because walking allows you to engage in what is known as "incubation" - a period of unconscious thought that occurs when you are engaged in a physical activity that does not require much conscious effort.

-Increase blood flow to the brain: walking can increase blood flow to the brain, which can help to nourish and oxygenate the brain cells.
-This can help to improve brain function and possibly even slow the progression of age-related cognitive decline.
+Increase blood flow to the brain: walking can increase blood flow to the brain, which can help nourish and oxygenate the brain cells.
+This can help improve brain function and possibly even slow the progression of age-related cognitive decline.

 Walking helps you learn and retain new information.
 This may be because walking can improve your concentration and focus and enhance the formation of new brain cells and connections.